Yearly Temperature Anomaly Distribution

 • Climate and weather patterns: These include El Niño, La Niña, currents, jet streams and more.

-• Direct solar reflection: For example, aerosols and sulfur dioxide from volcanic eruptions and pollution cool the planet by directly reflecting sunlight back into space.
+• Direct solar reflection: For example, aerosols and sulfur dioxide from volcanic eruptions and pollution cool the planet by directly reflecting Sunlight back into space.
 Similar or opposite effects can come from Earth surface changes and other phenomena.

 • Feedback loops: For instance, global warming can melt the reflective ice cover, creating an energy-absorbing ocean that reduces direct solar reflection.
 Many more feedback loops exist and they can be very complex.